Developed by Tarsier Studios

 Reviewed on PC

 Little Nightmares is horrific.
-It isn’t about the things that go bump.
+It isn’t about that which goes bump.
 It’s about life, and imbalance.
 Toying with fears we keep locked away, Tarsier Studios’ dark puzzle-platformer is a measure of true horror, poking fun at adulthood and quietly bridging the gap between mundane and macabre.

 Six, disembarks from a suitcase.
 She’s dressed in yellow and her tiny anorak has her Georgie from the opening pages of Stephen King’s IT.
 As with Georgie, and his grim bit of tough love, Six soon learns that the world’s not a safe place.

 Moving through the innards of The Maw, the game’s grizzled backdrop, even Six’ shadow, lit long by lanterns and small slivers of light, feels like it could turn on her.
-It’s a bleak conceit but one that sets the tone for the rest.
+It’s a bleak conceit and one that sets the tone for the rest of your time here.